Dr Julie Doughty

 Julie Doughty graduated in law at the University of Bristol, and subsequently qualified as a solicitor, working in private practice for more than ten years.
 She has also worked for Shelter, co-ordinating an advocacy project.
 In 1993 she joined local government as the manager of the South-east Wales Guardian ad litem Panel, and transferred to CAFCASS (Children & Family Court Advisory & Support Service) as a team manager in 2001.
 She joined the Law School in 2003 as a research assistant with a project disseminating Joseph Rowntree Foundation research on the effects of divorce, separation and family change.

-She has since worked as a researcher on a number of empirical research studies on care proceedings; expert witnesses; and children's views on media access to courts.
+She then worked as a researcher on a number of empirical research studies on care proceedings; expert witnesses; and children's views on media access to courts.
 Her PhD topic was the functions of family courts.

 Julie currently teaches on the LLB Media Law, Trusts and Family Law modules and the LLM Social Care Law programme.